Skip to content

 1.1 The OSI Model

 Before the OSI model, every vendor built proprietary networking stacks.
-An IBM mainframe could not talk to a DEC minicomputer.
-A Siemens PLC could not share a cable with a Honeywell controller.
+An IBM mainframe had no way to communicate with a DEC minicomputer.
+A Siemens PLC had no way to share a cable with a Honeywell controller.
 Each vendor owned the full stack from the physical wire to the application.

-The International Organization for Standardization (ISO) published the Open Systems Interconnection model (OSI model) in 1984 as ISO/IEC 7498-1 to solve this.
-The model divides network communication into seven layers.
-Each layer has one responsibility.
-Each layer communicates only with the layers directly above and below it.
-Any vendor implementing a layer correctly can interoperate with any other vendor’s implementation of the adjacent layers.
+The International Organization for Standardization (ISO) published the Open Systems Interconnection model (OSI model) in 1984 as ISO/IEC 7498-1.
+The model divides network communication into 7 layers.
+Each layer has 1 responsibility.
+Each layer communicates only with the layers directly above and below.
+Any vendor implementing a layer correctly interoperates with another vendor’s implementation of the adjacent layers.

 No real protocol implements OSI exactly.
-TCP/IP collapses layers 5, 6, and 7 into one.
+TCP/IP collapses layers 5, 6, and 7 into 1.
 PROFINET RT skips layers 3 and 4 entirely.
-The model’s value is as a shared language for describing and troubleshooting network behavior.
-To use that language, you need to know what each layer does.
+The model’s value lies in providing a shared language for describing and troubleshooting network behavior.
+To use that language, learn what each layer does.

 LayerNamePDUKey ProtocolsDevice